aktfrikshun/gifthealth/README.md

 3. **Report Filtering**: Only patients with at least one created prescription appear in the report, even if they have other events for non-created prescriptions. **Question for product owner: Should we report on patients with events for missing prescriptions?

-4. **Sorting**: Patients are sorted alphabetically by name for consistent output ordering.
+4. **Sorting**: Patients are sorted by fill count (descending), then by income (ascending) to match the expected output format from requirements.

 5. **Relationship Integrity**: Prescriptions maintain a bidirectional relationship with patients, ensuring data consistency throughout the system.